redlegjed/cheatsheets/git_cheatsheet.md

     git rebase --abort            <-- If it all goes wrong, back up using this

+* Conflicts
+    git checkout --ours PATH/FILE       <-- Select version of FILE from this branch git checkout --theirs PATH/FILE     <-- Select version of FILE from branch that has been merged in

 * Pushing changes back to origin repository